chef/chef-web-docs/chef_master/source/chef_overview.rst

      - .. tag chef_dk

-       ChefDK is a package that contains everything that is needed to start using Chef:
+       ChefDK, short for Chef Development Kit, is a package that contains everything that is needed to start using Chef:

        * Chef Infra Client
        * chef and knife command line tools
        * Testing tools such as Test Kitchen, ChefSpec, Cookstyle, and Foodcritic
        * Chef InSpec
-       * Everything else needed to author cookbooks and upload them to the Chef server
+       * Everything else needed to author cookbooks and upload them to the Chef Infra Server

        .. end_tag